lexie23c/Hivebets/README.md

 ### Why We're Different

-- **No Central Authority** - HiveBets is governed by code, not humans.
+- **No Central Authority** - Hivebets is governed by code, not humans.
 Once a market is created, no one can manipulate the outcome.
 - **Hivebets Oracle** - Our proprietary oracle system aggregates data from multiple verified sources for maximum reliability and accuracy.
 - **x402 Gasless Technology** - Revolutionary gasless betting powered by x402 protocol.
 Users only sign transactions while our facilitator sponsors the gas.
 - **Community-First** - Built for the crypto community, by the crypto community.
 No corporate interests.